atlassian-api/atlassian-python-api/docs/confluence.rst

     # Attach (upload) a file to a page, if it exists it will update the
     # automatically version the new file and keep the old one
+    # content_type is default to "application/binary"
     confluence.attach_file(filename, name=None, content_type=None, page_id=None, title=None, space=None, comment=None)

     # Attach (upload) a content to a page, if it exists it will update the
     # automatically version the new file and keep the old one
+    # content_type is default to "application/binary"
     confluence.attach_content(content, name=None, content_type=None, page_id=None, title=None, space=None, comment=None)

     # Download attachments from a page to local system.
 If path is None, current working directory will be used.